 All the applications that are not provided as built-in by the EPISODES Platform, are marked with an additional badge Private Application (see Figure 1), therefore, you would be able to easily discern your own applications on the list.
-As with other applications, you can use search filters to reduce the length of the list (see also this guide).
+As with other applications, you can use search filters to reduce the length of the list (see also this guide), especially, the filter specifying the source of the application (marked in Figure 1) - to see only your applications, select the My Applications option.
 Note, that your private applications will only be visible to you after you log in to the Platform.

 Figure 1.
-Applications list with custom application marked
+Applications list with custom application and filter marked